faizorithm/ai_jobs_project/README.md

 ## Project Summary
 This project analyzes whether a higher salary protects workers from AI-driven job displacement, using logistic regression and K-Means clustering across 30,000 occupations.
+Exploratory Data Analysis (EDA)
+Histograms
+Scatterplots
+Bar charts
+Industry comparisons
+Machine Learning
+K-Means Clustering

+Used to identify labor market segments based on salary and posting visibility.

+Logistic Regression

+Used to classify occupations as increasing or decreasing using:

+Automation Risk (%)
+Median Salary
+Job Openings